ekworthi/data1201/README.md

-# Data 1201 - Explorations in Data Scienc
+# Data 1201 - Explorations in Data Science